armandmcqueen/centrality/docs/VM_Concepts_and_Lifecycle.md

-# VM Concepts and Lifecycle
+# Machine Concepts and Lifecycle

-A VM is a machine that is connected to the cluster.
+A Machine is a machine that is connected to the cluster.

 This is the lifecycle: